About the centre

 Our tertiary care assessment unit is named after Sir William Gowers, one of the founding members of Epilepsy Society.
 Our medical unit leads the way in the most advanced techniques for the diagnosis and treatment of epilepsy.

-Introduction of COVID prevention measures
+COVID prevention measures

 Our medical services are open, however we have introduced COVID prevention measures on-site.

-- have not had a sore throat, loss of smell, or high temperature in the last few days
+• Not attend if you've had a sore throat, loss of smell, or high temperature in the last few days

 Our medical services